dvdlvc/Time-Series/README.md

 # The Statistical Analysis of Time Series

-## Reproducing some of the plots available in the slides

 This repository contains Rnotebook links for some lecturs of my course The Statistical Analysis of Time Series, at University of Geneva, in the [Master of Science in Statistics](https://www.unige.ch/gsem/en/programs/masters/statistics/).
 To run the files you may use Jupyter Notebook, a web-based application---no need for downloading R on the laptop: you only need an internet connection and a browser (e.g. [Safari](https://support.apple.com/downloads/safari), [Firefox](https://www.mozilla.org/en-US/firefox/new/)).

 I itemize the links